ENGL 1105 - Composition

-In your E105 class, you'll be learning the skills needed to locate, evaluate and effectively use many different types of information.
+In your E105 class, you'll be learning the skills needed to find, evaluate and cite information resources.
 Much of the information will not be freely available through Google!
 This LibGuide was specifically created to help you learn about finding and using those information resources.
 Each tab at the top of this guide deals with a different topic having to do with finding and using information resources.

 Finding a topic provides a few suggestions on how to find appropriate topics for a paper.

 Sources of Information explains how information is found in different sources & gives some tips for knowing which source to use for different uses

 Starting Research: Background Info discusses how to get started finding out about a topic that you know nothing about

 Books discusses how to find books physically in the library and also in our E-book collections

 Finding Journal Articles in Databases discusses how to find journal, magazine & newspaper articles by searching databases

 Interlibrary loan describes the basics of our interlibrary loan (ILL) policy and where to locate the ILL forms.

 Evaluating Information provides some basic background information to help you determine if the website you are using is suitable for academic use.

 Citing your Work provides a link to various MLA style citation guides.